segunak/charlotte-third-places/docs/developer-notes.md

 * Remember to start and stop Azurite for local testing if you're using local storage.
 * See [this page](https://outscraper.com/place-id-feature-id-cid/) for a `google_id` explainer.
 I have found no use for it but it's returned by the Outscraper API.
 * When using Python's logging module pass `exc_info=True` to get the stack trace.
+* Light color for personal website is #0092ca and the dark color is #f21368

 ## Azure Function